nate872711/watchweave/ROADMAP.md

 - **Impact:** Useful for developers and advanced users.

 ### 🧭 Multi-User Support
-- **Goal:** Allow multiple Plex users linked to separate Trakt accounts.
+- **Goal:** Allow multiple Plex users linked to separate Trakt or Serializd accounts.
 - **Impact:** Great for families or shared servers.

 ---